The first computing devices and machines. Calculating machine

 communications, information

-maintenance service
+tional service

-Data integration Low Medium high Very high
+Data Integration Low Average High Very high

-User location Engine room Separate room terminal hall Desktop
+User location Engine room Separate room Terminal hall Desktop

 free mobile